 Lightened and reduced image size of Bal du moulin de la Galette, Auguste Renoir, Oil on Canvas, 1876

-Visit Le Moulin de la Galette
+How to visit Le Moulin de la Galette in Montmartre

 Today, the windmill of Blute-Fin is the only moulin still functioning in Montmartre.
 It’s now a private residence and is closed to the public.
 Its counterpart, on the other hand, Moulin Radet was moved a little way down the street and has been incorporated into a trendy French restaurant.
+The best way to see Moulin Blute-Fin is from rue Tholozé, which is also where you’ll find wisteria in Paris during the spring time.

 First constructed in 1717, Moulin Radet was restored in 1770, and then moved in 1934 to the crossroads of rue Girardon and rue Lepic.
 A little internet sleuthing suggests that Le Moulin de la Galette Restaurant (83 rue Lepic | website) serves some pretty tasty food accompanied by a great wine list.
 A starter, main course, and dessert (excluding wine) costs just under €40, making it a special place to take your beau…